Stability Properties of Systems of Linear Stochastic Differential Equations with Random Coefficients

 The stability properties of Ito-type diffusion equations with deterministic coefficients (i.e. Wiener processes with non-zero deterministic drift) has been well studied, and we point to the texts \cite{kushner1967book,Kozin69,khasminskii2011stochastic,mao2010stochastic} for a detailed survey of results.
 Rather independently, systems of ordinary differential equations with random coefficients (i.e. systems of the form above with $B_t^{\epsilon}=0$) have also been considered, and we point to \cite{Bertram1959,kats60,Infante68,Kozin69,Kozin73,Tsokos74,Blankenship77,Geman79,solo69} for a collection of results and techniques.
 Stability results for these latter-type of equations are often difficult to apply in practice.
-Stability of the special case concerning ordinary differential equations with piece-wise constant (random) coefficients was studied in, e.g., \cite{Bharucha61,Morozan67} and is applicable to stochastic jump systems \cite{fang2002}.
+Stability of the special case concerning ordinary differential equations with piecewise constant (random) coefficients was studied in, e.g., \cite{Bharucha61,Morozan67} and is applicable to stochastic jump systems \cite{fang2002}.
 These reference lists are not exhaustive (see also the references therein).
 We return to some of this literature later, with a more specific technical relationship to our current work.

 Combined diffusion-type equations with random coefficients are more general, and stability results are difficult to apply in practice (owing a lot again to the randomness in the coefficients).
-Nevertheless, these types of model appear (in some fashion) in economics and finance \cite{Turnovsky73,lim02}, biology \cite{Tsokos74,Tiwari76}, mechanics and physics \cite{Soong73}, etc. And in mathematical control and systems theory, and in estimation, filtering and data assimilation.
+Nevertheless, these types of model appear (in some fashion) in economics and finance \cite{Turnovsky73,lim02}, biology \cite{Tsokos74,Tiwari76}, mechanics and physics \cite{Soong73}, etc.

+These models are relevant also in mathematical control and systems theory, and in estimation, filtering and data assimilation.
 Early work by Bismut \cite{bismut1976} considered the linear-quadratic optimal control of very general (linear) systems of this form, and in which the control may act on both the drift and the diffusion.
 Optimal control in this framework is complicated by the need to address the well-posedness of certain backward stochastic differential equations with (the added complexity of) random coefficients.
 Much work has been considered in this direction and it is mostly beyond the scope of this article; we point to \cite{yong1999stochastic,Tang2005,Tang2015,Pham2016} and the references therein.